RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Related Work

 \subsection{Generative Adversarial Networks}

 The challenge of generating images from textual descriptions is a significant and complex undertaking, with the objective of producing realistic visuals based on natural language prompts.
 The initial investigations into text-to-image generation predominantly center around algorithms based on GANs.
 The initial groundbreaking research involves the utilization of a text-conditional GAN \cite{chen2021remote}.
-In this framework, the generator is specifically engineered to produce realistic images by leveraging extracted text properties and deceiving the discriminator.
+Within this framework, the generator is meticulously designed to generate realistic images by harnessing extracted text features and outsmarting the discriminator.
 Conversely, the discriminator's objective is to accurately distinguish whether the input image is authentic or fabricated.
 Nevertheless, this particular approach is limited to producing images that possess a spatial dimension of 128x128.

-In order to enhance the spatial resolution of generated images, scholars have explored the inclusion of important point locations as supplementary input for the generator.
+In order to enhance the spatial resolution of generated images, important point locations were one of the supplementary inputs that scholars have explored for inclusion in the generator.
 Reed et al \cite{reed2016learning}. proposed the utilization of the generative adversarial what-where network as a means to synthesize images with a spatial scale of 128x128.
 Another notable contribution is the StackGAN framework \cite{zhang2017stackgan}, which introduces the concept of synthesizing images using a stacked generator, as proposed by the authors.
 Although the initial generator produces images of limited quality, measuring just 64x64 in spatial scale, the subsequent generator will utilize these images as input and enhance their synthesis to a larger dimension of 256x256.